E. Lilian Todd

-Emma Lilian Todd (12 June 1865 – 26 September 1937), originally from Washington, D.C. and later New York City, was a self-taught inventor who grew up with a love for mechanical devices.
+Emma Lilian Todd (June 12, 1865 – September 26, 1937), originally from Washington, D.C., and later New York City, was a self-taught inventor who grew up with a love for mechanical devices.
 The New York Times issue of November 28, 1909, identified her as the first woman in the world to design airplanes, which she started in 1906 or earlier.
-In 1910, her latest design flew, test-piloted by Didier Masson.
+In 1910, her last design flew, test-piloted by Didier Masson.

 Childhood

-Todd was born in Washington, D.C. on June 12, 1865.
+Todd was born in Washington, D.C., on June 12, 1865.
 The 1870 U.S. census lists her as "Lily," living with her mother Mary Todd and her sister Cora in the U.S. capital.
 Her father is not mentioned in the census, however.
 In the November 1909 issue of Woman's Home Companion, an autobiographical article mentions her grandfather (probably on her mother's side), from whom she inherited her mechanical and inventive talent.
 Todd's death certificate lists her mother's maiden name as "Unknown Reynolds" and her father as "Unknown Todd".

 Adulthood

-Todd received her education in Washington, D.C. and taught herself typewriting to earn a living.
-Her first job was at the Patent Office, but she left two years later to work in the office of the governor of Pennsylvania (she claims in her article that she became the first woman to receive an appointment in the executive department of that state).
+Todd received her education in Washington, D.C., and taught herself typewriting to earn a living.
+Her first job was at the Patent Office, but she left two years later to work in the office of the governor of Pennsylvania (she states in her article that she became the first woman to receive an appointment in the executive department of that state).
 Then she went back to New York to continue her work with patents, began to study law, and became a member of the first Woman's Law Class of New York University (circa 1890).
 In 1896, she was issued a patent for a typewriter copy-holder (number 553292) which she shared with George W. Parker.
 Todd later worked as a secretary to the director-general of the Women's National War Relief Association during the Spanish–American War.

-After about 1903, Todd turned her attention to "mechanical and aeronautic toys."
+Around 1903, Todd turned her attention to "mechanical and aeronautic toys."
 She was further inspired after seeing airships in London and at the 1904 Louisiana Purchase Exposition in St. Louis, as well as a sketch of an airplane in a 1906 Parisian newspaper.
 Later that year, Todd attracted national attention when she exhibited her first design at Madison Square Garden in an aero show.
 Philanthropist Olivia Sage, the widow of financier and politician Russell Sage, was among those interested in Todd's work.
 Mrs. Sage became Todd's patron and gave her $7,000 to design and build her aircraft.
 Todd's first full-sized biplane began construction as early as the fall of 1908 by the Wittemann Brothers of Staten Island.